2022 VC Human Capital Survey

 - Considered an NVCA member firm as of May 2022

 Each VC firm has one representative, such as their CFO, general counsel, or HR manager, complete the Survey on behalf of the firm, providing information on its employees.
 Employees are not contacted to participate individually.
 The VC firm representative also provides information on the firm’s talent management, recruitment, and HR practices.

 - 2016 – 217 VC firms representing 2,500+ employees

 - 2018 – 203 VC firms representing 2,700+ employees

 - 2020 – 378 VC firms representing 4,990+ employees

 In all three past Surveys, the sample was broadly representative of the VC industry at the time.

-For the 2022 Survey, several VC firms have publicly committed to participating by signing the NVCA and Venture Forward #VCHumanCapital Pledge.
+For the 2022 Survey, several VC firms also publicly committed to participating by signing the NVCA and Venture Forward #VCHumanCapital Pledge.
 View the list here.

 Why should my firm participate in the 2022 VC Human Capital Survey?